Otto Ammon

 Otto Georg Ammon (December 7, 1842 in Karlsruhe, Baden – January 14, 1916 in Karlsruhe) was a German anthropologist.
-Ammon was an engineer from 1863 to 1868.
-In 1883 he led a geographical and geological exploration of Roman roads.
-In 1887 he conducted anthropological research and from 1887 onwards he was a member of the Ancient Karlsruher Association and the Natural Science Association.
-In 1904 he received an honorary doctorate from the University of Freiburg.

-He is best known for "Natural Selection among Humans" (1883), in which he argued that a significantly higher proportion of persons of Germanic ancestry are to be found within the European aristocracies.
+Ammon initially pursued a career as an engineer from 1863 to 1868.
+In 1883, he led a geographical and geological exploration of Roman roads.
+Subsequently, in 1887, he delved into anthropological research and became a member of the Ancient Karlsruher Association and the Natural Science Association.
+In recognition of his contributions, he was awarded an honorary doctorate from the University of Freiburg in 1904.
+Ammon coined the term 'social anthropology' for his work, but others regarded it as akin to 'social Darwinism' or, later, eugenics.
+One of his notable works was "Natural Selection among Humans" (1893), in which he presented the argument that a notably higher proportion of individuals with Germanic heritage can be identified among European aristocracies.